 Detailed information and expectations of the assignments, presentations and papers will be discussed during the first week.
 The material has to be gathered during the programme and during visits to other institutes/projects.
 All assignments have to be submitted before the end of the programme.

 Current political situation and safety

-The NVIC evaluates the safety issues in Egypt on a daily basis and will change the programme if necessary.
+NVIC evaluates the safety issues in Egypt on a daily basis and will change the programme if necessary.
 This might mean that parts may be cancelled or changed at very short notice.
-The NVIC expects all participants to adhere to the safety advices they will receive.
-We will arrange alternatives when needed to the best of our abilities.
+NVIC expects all participants to adhere to the safety advices they will receive, and alternatives will be provided to the best of our abilities when needed.

 To cover expenses of transportation and accommodation during excursions, a fee of EUR 800 is charged.
 NVIC does not provide accommodation for the students, but helps students to find a place to stay in the vicinity of the institute.
 External students (i.e. not MA students from Leiden University or KU Leuven) pay an additional tuition fee of EUR 1,000 (for students affiliated with our Dutch and Flemish partner universities this tuition fee is waived).
 The expenses and tuition fees should be paid in full (transfer charges are for the sender) to the EUR account of the Netherlands-Flemish Institute in Cairo.

 Students usually share a flat and pay around LE 2,000 to 3,000 per room.
 Other expenses can be estimated at LE 3,000 to 5,000 per month, depending on the personal activities and lifestyle of the student.
 In the first month, extra costs such as the deposit of the flat, the purchase of a few items of housekeeping etc. have to be taken into account.
 There are several ways to find a flat and additional information as well as contact information of reliable brokers will be provided by NVIC upon arrival.